The case for Trident – answering common arguments against renewing Britain’s nuclear weapons capability and the Royal Navy’s successor submarines.

 “The UK deterrent is not independent, we need US permission to use it”

 There is very significant value in an independent deterrent as it demonstrates to the US we are willing to pay for our own defence and not rely entirely on their benevolence.
-It also provides reassurance other European NATO nations because the UK deterrent is a declared NATO asset.
+It also provides reassurance to other European NATO nations because the UK deterrent is a declared NATO asset.
 In the event that the UK was subject to nuclear blackmail or attack it gives the US the option not to go nuclear, thus possibly avoiding global nuclear conflagration.
 It backs up our position as one of the 5 permanent members of the UN security council that gives us a platform to influence events for good.

 “Supporters of Trident are hawks, warmongers or don’t appreciate what nuclear war would mean”

 Many so-called ‘peace campaigners’ arrogantly assume they possess the moral high ground and that those supporting Trident are indifferent to the possibility of nuclear war or are ignorant of its horror.
 The opposite is true, many generations of RN submariners have conducted deterrent patrols at great personal sacrifice to themselves and their families, dedicating their lives to keeping the peace.
-Every sailor departing on patrol is fully aware of the consequences of nuclear exchange and fervently hope they will never have to press the button, knowing they would return to a nation in ashes with their families gone.
+Every sailor departing on patrol is fully aware of the consequences of a nuclear exchange and fervently hope they will never have to press the button, knowing they would return to a nation in ashes with their families gone.
 By doing their duty they actively help reduce that possibility, making it less likely nuclear conflict will occur.
 While the protestors have been shouting about peace, the Royal Navy has actually been keeping the peace with dignity and professionalism.

 Nuclear weapons have created long term-peace and democracy resulting in unparalleled prosperity in Europe and much of the world.
 Ironically it is the nuclear umbrella that has allowed a pampered generation to grow up, largely shielded from the horrible reality of conventional war and able to indulge their unilateralist views.
-Without the nuclear balance we would either be living under totalitarian domination or in a continuous cycle of war and conflict, more familiar to older generations who instinctively understood our need for strong defence.
+Without the nuclear balance, we would either be living under totalitarian domination or in a continuous cycle of war and conflict, more familiar to older generations who instinctively understood our need for strong defence.